shrimp16/Color-Generator/README.md

 # Color-Generator

-  Simple app where when you press a button to cahnge the color of the screen
+  Simple app where when you press a button to change the color of the screen

   Also has a button that when pressed starts going through the colors of the rainbow